 Circle also puts special emphasis on speed and low-cost transactions, which is why it found Solana as one of the best chains to host USDC.
 The circulating supply of Solana USDC stands at over $500 million, second only to Ethereum USDC.

-Solana USDC was launched in January of this year and has seen rapid adoption among crypto exchanges such as FTX, DeFi platforms like Serum and Oxygen Protocol, and multiple native wallets, such as Solong, Bonfida, and Binance’s Trust Wallet.
+Solana USDC was launched in January of this year and has seen rapid adoption among crypto exchanges, DeFi platforms like Serum and Oxygen Protocol, and multiple native wallets, such as Solong, Bonfida, and Binance’s Trust Wallet.

 Solana Introduces Eight Key Blockchain Innovations

 To deliver high throughput and low costs, Solana relies on eight core innovations to build the ideal blockchain network:

 - Proof of History – The main feature of Solana.
 It acts as a clock to help validators reach consensus in a more secure environment.